-Multi-lot permits - valid in Lots J, F, E, M and U only!
+Multi-lot permits - valid in Lots E, F, J, L, and S only!
 Quantities are limited.

-A limited number of spaces are also available in the 7B (Gannett) loading dock.
+A limited number of spaces are also available in the Gannett (formerly 7B) loading dock.
 These permits are valid anywhere except designated "Admin" spaces.

 Reserved parking permits must be properly displayed on the rear view mirror at all times.
 Should you forget your permit (switched cars, etc.) and get a ticket, simply contact the Parking Office.
 The Parking Office will validate your permit and void the citation, assuming this hasn't become a routine occurrence.

 Short Term Permits